Barbering Schools in Virginia

 Average yearly salary for barbering in Virginia

 Before you can jump into the field and start working as a barber, you must meet the comprehensive training requirements set out by the Virginia Board for Barbers and Cosmetology.
 Your training must cover at least 1,500 hours of barbering education.
 Then, before you receive your license, you have to pass the state-mandated skills exam and written exam.
 In general, barbers in the United States can anticipate a solid job outlook.
 Between 2012 and 2022, O*Net expects job openings for barbers to increase by 11%.
 Barbering is becoming more popular in a range of areas.
 Working in a community where barbering is just starting to pick up can help your personal job outlook.
 Barbers can earn a wide range of salaries, depending on where they work and how much experience they have.
 Like many other beauty professionals, barbers rely on tips as part of their income.
 Building a loyal customer base can have a positive impact on your income.
-Per O*Net, the average salary for a barber in the United States is $25,000 per year.
-Some barbers earn $44,200 or more per year (O*Net, 2013).
+Per the Bureau of Labor Statistics reports that the average salary for a barber in Virginia is $29,780 per year (2020).

 Barbering is a unique career that you can use in many different ways.
 Some salons or beauty shops may hire a small staff of barbers to serve the needs of male clients.
 However, you may also work in a traditional or modern barber shop.
 These facilities only hire barbers and only cater to male clients.
 Either way you decide to take your career, you can expect many of the same working conditions as those in other beauty careers.
 Being a barber often means working outside of the typical 9-to-5, Monday-Friday shifts.
 In order to accommodate those with traditional work schedules, you may work nights and weekends.
 As more and more men seek out cosmetic services, barber shops may become more popular in Virginia.
 The Roanoke Star reports that classic barber shops with traditional services have picked up in popularity in recent years.
 Shops offering straightforward cuts and straight-razor shaves cater to clients who want simple, reliable service.
 Becoming skilled in a range of men's styles and cuts can help you reach as many clients as possible.
 If you can show a client that you'll take care of his styling needs just how he wants, you'll likely be able to add a new loyal client to your roster.